Pamela Anderson takes control with new Netflix doco

-Pamela Anderson is taking control of her own narrative in a new Netflix documentary set to air later this month.
+Pamela Anderson is taking control of her narrative in a Netflix documentary set to air later this month.

 The trailer for Pamela, a Love Story has been released by Netflix and provides a sneak peek at what viewers can expect when it goes live on the streaming platform on January 31.

-“I want to take control of the narrative for the first time,” Anderson is heard saying in the trailer.
+“I want to take control of the narrative for the first time,” Anderson says on the trailer.

-The trailer includes snippets of things the actress has said in the past and interviews from the documentary.

-Pamela, a Love Story from director Ryan White promises to include “never-before-seen personal photos, journal entries and thoughtful introspection”.
+Director Ryan White said Pamela, a Love Story promises “never-before-seen personal photos, journal entries and thoughtful introspection”.

-“The film is a first-person account of what it really means to be an icon, a sex symbol, an actor and a mother of two — all while everyone is watching,” Netflix said in a release.
+“The film is a first-person account of what it really means to be an icon, a sex symbol, an actor and a mother of two – all while everyone is watching,” Netflix said.

-Throughout the trailer, Anderson, now 55-years-old, is seen without makeup, talking about how she didn’t feel as though she was respected and how she had to “make a career out of the pieces left”.
+Throughout the trailer, Anderson, 55, is seen without make-up, talking about how she didn’t feel as though she was respected and how she had to “make a career out of the pieces left”.

 “Why can’t we be the heroes in our own life story?” she asks.